The Action of GT-Shadows on Child's Drawings: Introduction

 Let us denote by $\B_n$ (resp. $\PB_n$) the Artin braid group (resp. the pure braid group) on $n$ strands.
 We denote by $x_{ij}$, $1 \le i < j \le n$ the standard generators of $\PB_n$ and recall that the elements $x_{12}, x_{23}$ generate a free subgroup of $\PB_3$.
 In this paper, we tacitly identify the free group $\F_2$ on two generators with $\lan x_{12}, x_{23} \ran \le \PB_3$.

-$\GTh$ can be defined as the group of continuous automorphisms of the profinite completion $\wh{\PaB}$ of the operad $\PaB$ of parenthesized braids \cite{BNGT}, \cite[Appendix A]{GTshadows}, \cite[Chapter 6]{Fresse1}, \cite{Tamarkin}. $\PaB$ is an operad in the category of groupoids and it is ``assembled'' from the braid groups $(\B_{n})_{n \ge 2}$.
+$\GTh$ can be defined as the group of continuous automorphisms\footnote{We tacitly assume that automorphisms of $\wh{\PaB}$ act trivially on the set of objects of $\wh{\PaB}(n)$ for every $n$.} of the profinite completion $\wh{\PaB}$ of the operad $\PaB$ of parenthesized braids \cite{BNGT}, \cite[Appendix A]{GTshadows}, \cite[Chapter 6]{Fresse1}, \cite{Tamarkin}. $\PaB$ is an operad in the category of groupoids and it is ``assembled'' from the braid groups $(\B_{n})_{n \ge 2}$.
 Objects of the groupoid $\PaB(n)$ are completely parenthesized sequences of number $1,2,\dots, n$ in which each number appears exactly once.
 For example, $\Ob(\PaB(3))$ has $12$ objects: $(1,2)3,~1(2,3),~ (2,1)3,~ 2(1,3),~\dots$.

 The isomorphisms $\al \in \PaB((1,2)3, 1(2,3))$ and $\beta \in \PaB((1,2), (2,1))$ shown in figure \ref{fig:beta-alpha} play an important role for $\PaB$.

 Due to \cite[Theorem 6.2.4]{Fresse1}, $\PaB$ is generated by $\al$ and $\beta$ (as the operad in the category of groupoids) and any relation involving $\al$ and $\beta$ is a consequence of the two hexagon relations and the pentagon relation (see (A.13), (A.14) and (A.15) in \cite[Appendix A]{GTshadows}).